lwhiteley/angular-fullstack-custom/README.md

 Then

-run command `grunt bower-install` to  inject libraries automatically into the HTML (index.html)
+run command `grunt injectr` to  inject libraries automatically into the HTML (index.html)

 ####Info